-Figure 87 shows 3 uses cases where absolute location is defined by the linked sampling feature’s shape.
+Figure 85 shows 3 uses cases where absolute location is defined by the linked sampling feature’s shape.
 Observations location is ambiguous since it depends of the semantic used for featureOfInterest as it can either be the real world feature of the sampling feature.
 Using a SamplingFeature can contextualize observations and provide a specific location in the context of the borehole.
 In situ observation can be contextualized using a “virtual sample”.

+Relative location requires more context because location is along a linear feature.
+For convenience – mainly because very few GIS and WFS can deal with 1D geometries, , relative positions are expressed using a pair of values instead of a 1D geometry

-Relative location requires more context.
-For convenience, relative position along is expressed using a pair of values.
-Several use cases just need to report a depth (along the vertical axis), but for more complex uses case, the position must be calculated along a complex curve.GeoSciML Laboratory Abstract Analysis Requirements Class
+.
+Several use cases just need to report a depth (along the vertical axis), but for more complex uses case, such as surveyed well, the position must be calculated along a complex curve.

+Should we use ISO/DIS 19148, 6.2.2 (GML 3.3 Clause 9.3 Basic Linear Referencing)

+GeoSciML Laboratory Abstract Analysis Requirements Class